Career / Career Progression

 • Less clicking than Packet Tracer

-Licensing Maps to Exams.
-Boson's licensing model is cumulative just like Cisco certification levels.
+Boson's licensing model is cumulative, just like Cisco's certification levels.
 Each Boson license maps specifically to a Cisco certification exam, and includes the labs for the preceding exams, too.

 This licensing model is easy to understand, relatively affordable, and provides a large number of built-in labs for each exam.
 If you find structure important, this is really convenient.

-Lab Quality.
-While the number of labs you receive depends on the price, every Boson lab is high quality and tailored to a Cisco certification exam.
-Each lab comes with detailed instructions regarding what needs to be configured and verified within the related network topology.
-Furthermore, most labs ask insightful questions about the output of commands observed in the CLI of the networking device, which helps reinforce understanding about what is being configured and why it needs to be configured.
+While the number of labs you receive depends on the price, every Boson lab is high-quality and tailored to a Cisco certification exam.
+Each lab comes with detailed instructions covering what needs to be configured and verified within the related network topology.
+Furthermore, most labs ask insightful questions about the output of commands observed in the networking device's CLI, which helps reinforce understanding.

-Custom Lab Distribution.
 If you create a network topology that you'd like to share with the world, you can easily upload the topology to the NetSim Community.
 Conversely, you can browse other people's uploaded topologies and download them from within the application.
-As previously mentioned, there is no need to download a separate topology file and import it as is done with Packet Tracer.
+As previously mentioned, there is no need to download a separate topology file and import.

 By default, terminals are tabbed, so each device's terminal appears within its own tab, unlike Packet Tracer where each terminal gets its own window.
 If this is not desired, you may place a tab in its own window by right-clicking the tab and selecting the "Float" option.